Housing Production Strategy

 The Hillsboro Housing Production Strategy (Cycle 1: 2025-2030) is a strategic and flexible tool to assess policies, plans of approach, programs, funding tools, equity, partnerships and more.
 Promoting fair and equitable housing outcomes, increasing housing production and advancing fair housing are core goals of the Housing Production Strategy.

-City Council adopted the Hillsboro Housing Production Strategy (Cycle 1: 2025-2030) following a public hearing on December 2, 2025.
-See the City Council meeting page for more information.
+Hillsboro City Council adopted the Hillsboro Housing Production Strategy (Cycle 1: 2025-2030) following a public hearing on December 2, 2025.

 Implementation

-Following Housing Production Strategy readoption, the City will track progress on implementing the actions detailed in the report.
-Two years after Housing Production Strategy readoption, the City is required to submit a narrative report to DLCD summarizing its progress on implementation.
+The City will track progress on implementing the actions detailed in the report.
+The City is required to submit a report to DLCD summarizing its progress on implementation.

 Regulatory Actions